deckhouse/virtualization/docs/INSTALL.md

 | `importer-*`   | system/worker |         |
 | `uploader-*`   | system/worker |         |

+### Full tainted cluster

+A full tainted cluster is one where all nodes have taints (any taints).
+Administrators typically use this configuration to control which nodes pods and virtual machines can be scheduled onto.

+When running the `virtualization` module in such a cluster, account for the configuration details below:

+1. If a [VirtualDisk](/modules/virtualization/cr.html#virtualdisk) uses a StorageClass with `volumeBindingMode: Immediate`, a PersistentVolume is created as soon as the disk is created.
+This happens before the virtual machine is scheduled.
+Make sure the provisioner can create volumes on nodes that are allowed for virtual machines through [placement settings](./user_guide.html#placement-of-vms-by-nodes), including `nodeSelector`, `tolerations`, and settings in the virtual machine `spec` or [VirtualMachineClass](/modules/virtualization/cr.html#virtualmachineclass).
+Otherwise, the disk may end up on a node where the virtual machine cannot run.

+2. If the StorageClass uses `volumeBindingMode: WaitForFirstConsumer`, the volume is created on the node where the virtual machine is scheduled, and this issue does not occur.

+3. [VirtualImage](/modules/virtualization/cr.html#virtualimage) and [ClusterVirtualImage](/modules/virtualization/cr.html#clustervirtualimage) require the `importer-*` and `uploader-*` pods from the table above.
+They have a toleration for the `dedicated.deckhouse.io=system` taint.

+4. The cluster must have a `system` NodeGroup or dedicated nodes with the `dedicated.deckhouse.io=system` taint.
+Without such nodes, images will not reach the `Ready` phase.

 ## Module update

 The `virtualization` module uses five update channels designed for use in different environments that have different requirements in terms of reliability: